RULES & REGULATIONS

 - You are allowed to return to the aid station after crossing the exit checkpoint if it is within the entrance cutoff time.
-If you decide to return to the aid station or to drop from the race, please notify the race staff and use the dedicated pathway to avoid crossing the checkpoint again.
+If you decide to return to the aid station or to drop from the race, please notify race staff and use the dedicated pathway to avoid crossing the checkpoint again.
 Please note, your race time will be recorded as the time you first enter and exit at aid station.
 If you re-enter an aid station, you must leave the aid station before the exit cutoff time or you will be disqualified from the race.

 7. RACE COURSE MARKERS AND SIGNBOARDS

 - The race course will be marked using marking tapes and signboards.
 Race staff will also be positioned along the course.
 Dangerous areas will be marked by signboards and ropes in order to reduce risk.
 Runners should follow those all signs on the course.
 (Note: Permission has been obtained from the appropriate land owners and property managers to put up temporary signs and marking tapes).

 - There will be a "no-passing" section as well as other sections with specific rules/conditions.
 Please abide by these rules.

 - Runners will be stopped at road intersections.
 Please follow the directions given by the race staff at these intersections.

 - The above signs and markers will be set up just before the race and will be immediately removed after the race.

 - Runners must carry the detailed course maps with them throughout the race (the maps are included in the mandatory equipment list).
 Review the maps carefully beforehand to get to know the course and use the maps to find your way back to the course in case you get lost.
 If you require assistance during the race, these maps will also be useful to help rescuers locate you.